Addison, Alabama: Addison Precinct/Division (1910-)

 Addison Census Division, the former 7th precinct of Winston County, first appeared on the 1910 U.S. Census.
-The prior precinct/beat name from 1870-1900 (none reported in 1880) was Looney's Tavern.
+The prior precinct/beat name from 1870 to 1900 (none reported in 1880) was Looney's Tavern.
 In 1960, Addison precinct was changed to census division as part of a general reorganization of counties.

+Education

 Addison High School

 Addison is home to Addison High School, a member of the Winston County School System.
 The athletic teams of the school are nicknamed the Bulldogs.
 Addison had the most successful sports program in class 1-A in 2005 winning state championships in football and volleyball.

 The school has had a competitive football team since coach A.G.
 Hicks came to Addison in the mid-1950s starting a tradition of teams known for great defense.
-In 1970 Addison won the state championship, going 13-0, and allowing only one touchdown to be scored against its defense.
+In 1970 Addison won the state championship, going 13–0, and allowing only one touchdown to be scored against its defense.
 In 1976 the Bulldogs won their second state football championship under head coach Allen Stephenson.
 Randy White led the Bulldogs to a third championship in 2005.

 The volleyball program, under coach Pam Wilkins, won three straight state championships from 2003 to 2005, and was undefeated in 2005.
 The varsity girls' volleyball program won a 2A state championship in 2009, after being 2A runner-up in 2008.
 They also won the state volleyball championship for 1A for 2010.
 The girls won another state championship under Pam Wilkins in 2013.
 The girls' softball program, led by coach Debbie Thompson, won a state championship in 1996.